trekhleb/links-detector/articles/printed_links_detection/printed_links_detection.md

 ## 🗜 Exporting the Model

 Once the training process is complete we should save the trained model for further usage.
 To export the model we will use the [exporter_main_v2.py](https://github.com/tensorflow/models/blob/master/research/object_detection/exporter_main_v2.py) script from Object Detection API.
-It prepares an object detection TensoFflow graph for inference using model configuration and a trained checkpoint.
+It prepares an object detection TensorFlow graph for inference using model configuration and a trained checkpoint.
 The script outputs associated checkpoint files, a SavedModel, and a copy of the model config:

 ```bash
 %%bash